 4. Robert Lewandowski – 30 hat-tricks

-Robert Lewandowski is like a fine wine, he gets better with age.
-After eight trophy-laden seasons with Bayern Munich, he is now on the goal hunt in Spain.
-A Polish striker who currently plays for FC Barcelona, he is one of the most prolific goalscorers in the world, having scored over 500 goals for club and country.
+Like a fine wine, Robert Lewandowski gets better with age.
+The Polish international played for Bayern Munich for eight seasons having won multiple trophies before earning a transfer to FC Barcelona.
+He is one of the most prolific goalscorers in the world, having scored over 500 goals for club and country.

-Lewandowski is considered a national treasure in his native Poland and is also regarded as one of the Bundesliga’s greatest ever players, having netted 344 goals in 375 matches for Bayern.
+Considered as one of the greatest players of all time and a Bundesliga great because of his prolific form in front of goal having netted 344 goals in 375 matches for Bayern.
 The Poland international has won numerous honours including the Champions League, UEFA Super Cup and ten Bundesliga titles.
-The majority of these triumphs came while playing for Bayern Munich, who he joined in 2014 from bitter rivals Borussia Dortmund.

 View this post on Instagram

 Luis Suarez like Robert Lewandowski has been one of the best strikers in the 21st century.
 The Uruguayan international had formerly played for Liverpool, Barcelona and Atletico Madrid, having scored more than 500 goals in his career so far.
 He has since returned to his boyhood club in Uruguay.

 He came into prominence after his infamous incident with Italian defender Giorgio Chiellini and was banned from any football action for six months.
 Despite all of the negativity surrounding him, he is still regarded as the best forward of his generation and winner of the ‘Golden Boot’ award twice.